Yuan-Meng/personal_website/content/posts/causality.md

 - **Intervention and counterfactuals**: The common philosophical assumption behind DiD, synth, CausalImpact, and RDD is that if we don't do anything (e.g., launching a new feature), nothing will happen; since something did happen, then what we did had an impact.
 This falls under the [interventionist](https://plato.stanford.edu/entries/causation-mani/#Inte) view of causation: We know A causes B when *iif* doing A makes B happen.
 These methods differ in how they construct the counterfactual world without the treatment.

-- **Statistical control**: Apart from what we do, lots of things in the world can make a difference to the outcome.
-Both PSM and regression hold potential confounders constant and examine whether the variable we're most interested in influences the outcome.
-We need to be careful that controlling for wrong variables (e.g., common effects and mediators) can lead to wrong conclusions.
+- **Confounders**: Other than what we do, lots of things in the world can make a difference to the outcome we care about.
+PSM and regression both hold confounders constant to see how much the treatment still impacts the outcome.
+We need to be extra careful how controlling for wrong variables (e.g., common effects and mediators) can lead to wrong conclusions.
+By contrast, IV can estimate the treatment effect even in the face of confounders but one has to be extra clever to think of useful instrumental variables.

 # Resources